Hemaraju721/RNA-Seq-analysis/README.md

-# RNA Seq Analysis to detect and categorize noncoding RNAs and further identify respective targets
+# Detect and categorize noncoding RNAs and identify respective targets for RNA-Seq dataset
 ### Introduction
 RNA-Seq technology enables deep profiling of the transcriptome.
 Unlike microarray, RNA-Seq provides unbiased detection of novel transcripts, broader dynamic range for read counts, and easier detection of rare and low-abundance transcripts.
 ### Dataset